dafny-lang/rfcs/0003-for-each.md

   * Both features provide an efficient way to iterate over values in an ordered collection that isn't efficiently random access

+## More flexible && enumeration

+  * could generalize to say that domains have an ordering even if they are not enumerable, allow RHS to enumerate and then sort by LHS
 ## Array comprehensions

 * Avoids requiring the element type is auto-initializable

 `var a := new int[10] i :: i * i;`
 `var a := new int[|s|] i :: s[i]`
+`var a := new int[] i | i in 0..10`
   * SeqToArray helper method?
   * Good way to dump a set into an array so you can sort it `var a := new int[10, 10] i, j :: i * j`